PickZ-org/PickZ/README.md

     docker-compose exec app php artisan db:seed --force
     ```

-PickZ should now be ready to run!\
+PickZ should now be ready to use!

+**Default Credentials:**
+- Username: `admin`
+- Password: `admin`

-The default username/password is admin/admin, make sure to immediately change this after logging in the first time.
+Make sure to change the default password after logging in.

-## Built with
+## Built With

-This project wouldn't exist without the help of:
+This project wouldn't be possible without:

 * [Laravel](https://laravel.com/)
 * [AdminLTE](https://adminlte.io/)